San mai: Origin, use of the term, and history

+could sometimes be used as an ingredient to form composite steel.
+The number of laminations indicates the counts of lian (refining).
+The higher counts of lian, the higher number of forging cycles in the steel processing."

 Technique

 In stainless versions, this technique offers a practical and visible advantage of a superb cutting edge of modern Japanese knife steel, with a corrosion-resistant exterior.
 In professional Japanese kitchens, the edge is kept free of corrosion and knives are generally sharpened on a daily basis.
 Corrosion can be avoided by keeping the exposed portion of the non-stainless portion of the blade clean and dry after each use.